Searching for a source of difference in Gaussian graphical models: Simulation studies

-For each combination of the sample size $n=50, 75, 100,$ and the intervention scenario, we simulated 1000 pairs of samples.
-For each simulated pair, we computed $\hat{D}_G$ with the \texttt{SourceSet} \texttt{R} package, which implements the proposed approach (available from CRAN).
-The FWER was controlled at 5\% by the step-down max$T$ method \citep{westfall1993resampling} with $B=500$ permutations.
-To evaluate the performance of our procedure, we looked at the number of times the estimated graphical seed set $\hat{D}_G$ coincided with the true graphical seed set $D_G$.
-The results, shown in Table \ref{simresults}, regard the performance of our method only, since, to the best of our knowledge, there are no methods aiming to estimate a quantity similar to $D_G$.
+We computed $\hat{D}_G$ with the \texttt{SourceSet} \texttt{R} package, which implements the proposed approach (available from CRAN).
+The familywise error rate was controlled at 5\% by the step-down max$T$ method \citep{westfall1993resampling}.
+To evaluate the performance of our procedure, we computed { the empirical power, defined as the frequency with which the estimated graphical seed set $\hat{D}_G$ coincided with the true graphical seed set $D_G$, and the empirical familywise error rate, defined as the frequency with which $\hat{D}_G$ contained a false positive.
+The results are shown in Figure \ref{ss1a}. }